 One of the favorite tactics of Bitcoin naysayers is to mischaracterize the network’s energy use.

-For example, a much-quoted “Bitcoin Energy Consumption Index” claims that the environmental impact of a single Bitcoin transaction is 545 kilograms of carbon emissions and 103.9 grams of electrical waste.
+For example, a much-quoted “Bitcoin Energy Consumption Index” claims that the environmental impacts of a single Bitcoin transaction are 545 kilograms of carbon emissions and 103.9 grams of electrical waste.
 That’s per transaction.
 The index then compares these figures to the impact of a Visa transaction, and the figures are a minuscule fraction of the Bitcoin numbers.

 Bitcoin Energy—Could It Have Been Used Elsewhere?